Understanding Gold Jewelry Markup: A Comprehensive Guide

 What Is Gold Jewelry Markup?

-Gold jewelry markup represents the % added to the actual gold value to cover manufacturing, retail operations, marketing fees and manufacturer profit margins.
-However, the reality is far more complex than most buyers realize.
+Gold jewelry markup represents the percentage added to the intrinsic gold value to cover manufacturing, labor, marketing, and profit.

-This practice allows retailers to maximize profits while consumers unknowingly pay premium prices for non-precious materials.
+This deceptive practice allows retailers to earn massive margins while consumers unknowingly pay luxury prices for non-precious materials.

 So you might be thinking…